 15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

-How narcissistic parents affect your mental health?
+How does narcissistic parents-in-law affect your mental health

-15 signs of a narcissistic parent
+15 glaring signs of a narcissistic parent-in-law

 1. Only worried about themselves

-When you are dealing with narcissistic parents, they have a tendency to only be worried about themselves.
+They have a tendency to only be worried about themselves.
 This provides little time to be concerned about what their children need.

-Having a disregard for your kids could cause them to experience neglect in some instances.
+And having a disregard for your kids could cause them to experience neglect in some instances.

 2. Behaves in a childish manner

 For instance, if they don’t want to hear what you have to say, they may refuse to talk to you or continue to talk over you.
-This is something that can halt any compromise and cause a lot of frustration.

 3. Not present for accomplishments